Solar Power In Quebec

 What can I do to reduce my energy consumption?

-You want to make the most out of your Canadian solar panels and reduce your reliance on hydroelectricity.
+You want to make the most out of your solar panels and reduce your reliance on hydroelectricity.
 One way to do that is by limiting your energy consumption.
 This helps you cover your electricity needs with your solar modules alone.

 A few easy ways that you can cut back on energy usage include: